Making the application

 - Appeal Outcome 2: appeal dismissed.
 It is very important that you have lawyers to advise you if this happens because:

 - You have a right to apply for permission to appeal against the decision of the First Tier Tribunal to the Upper Tribunal.
 This is done in writing.
+Make sure that you appeal within the given deadline.

 - Permission to appeal will be granted only if the First Tier Tribunal Judge had made a material error of law.